 But isn’t that a teeny bit of a conflict of interest? you ask.
 To advise your client to waive her constitutional right to effective assistance of counsel when you’re the counsel?
 Not at all! says the Ethics Committee.
 If you haven’t been ineffective, then you’re just giving your client good advice!

 But ineffective assisters of counsel don’t know they’re ineffective.
 That’s why they’re ineffective!
-They never got the memo about the immigration consequences of pleading guilty.
+They didn’t know that sweet plea deal came with deportation on the side.
 They didn’t realize they should have looked at the lab report or talked to that witness or figured out whether the statute of limitations bars prosecution of that 40-year old offense.

 A.D.A.
 Tightskirt: We’re offering a plea to 20 years on condition that the defendant waive his right to appeal anything whatsoever in any case past, present or future including ineffective assistance of counsel.